David-McKenna/udpPacketManager/docs/NEW_PROCESSING_MODE.md

 }
 ```

   If you miss a case, the default cases should raise an error when the
-   tests are run, allowing you to indentify which case is missing
+  tests are run, allowing you to identify which case is missing
   and add it.

 3. Create the task kernel in `[lofar_udp_backends.hpp](../src/lib/lofar_udp_backends.hpp)`, following the
    format below.
 Have a look at the existing kernels and you'll
-   likely be able to find an input/output idx calculation that suits
+   likely be able to find an input/output index calculation that suits
    what you are doing.
 Here's an annotated description of mode 30, the time-major single-output processing mode.

 ```